College Success Coaching

 • Preparing to engage with services such as career centers, academic resources, counseling, accessibility, and cultural or identity centers

-• Building mentoring relationships with faculty, identifying meaningful extracurricular communities, and laying groundwork for research or study abroad
+• Building mentoring relationships with faculty, identifying meaningful extracurricular and intellectual communities, and laying groundwork for opportunities such as research, internships, or study abroad

 • Exploring majors, course selection, second majors or minors